heywoodlh/the-empire.systems-old/src/posts/2019-02-01-Install-Ansible-Awx.md

-2. Edit the following values in the "inventory" file (set with any values desired – not the default):
+2. Edit the following values in the "inventory" file and set them with any values desired – not the default -- especially the postgres_data_dir (I typically set postgres_data_dir to /opt/pgdocker/):

     ```
     shost_port=80